MENU

 Example of Raw Footage on a PC

-If you want to have all of the moments from the day, and don’t care that they won’t all be perfect, consider adding the raw footage.
-Some videographers won’t offer it as an option since you are getting unfinished footage, so if it something you and your soon-to-be spouse want, make sure to ask your videographer if he or she can provide it.
+If you want to have all of the moments from the day, and don’t mind that they all won’t be perfect, consider adding raw footage.

 Raw footage is a common addition to packages offered by wedding videographers and is comprised of all of the content filmed throughout your wedding day.
-It is called “raw” because nothing has been done to the footage after it was captured.
-That means it hasn’t been edited, color corrected, or had the audio enhanced in any way.
+It is called “raw” because nothing is done to enhance the footage after filming.
+That means it hasn’t been edited, color corrected, or had the audio improved in any way.

-When receiving the raw footage of your wedding day, you can generally expect to receive a small hard drive with somewhere between 100 and 300 gigabytes of video clips.
+When you purchase raw footage, you can generally expect a small hard drive with between 100 and 300 gigabytes of video content.
 The footage will include hundreds of mostly short video clips and each clip may range anywhere from two seconds to the entire length of your ceremony.
+With raw footage, you’ll get to see many fun candid shots of friends and family that weren’t included in the final cut.

 Example of Raw Footage on a Mac